oicr-gsi/cbioportal_tools/doc/schema.md

 ### head

+The schema may contain a `head` entry.
+In addition, the `head` entry may be an empty mapping.

-The schema must contain a `head` entry.
-This represents the YAML header of the Janus config file.
+If present and not empty, the `head` entry represents the YAML header of the Janus config file.
 Entries in the head are represented as YAML mappings.

 The head has two types of entries: `scalar` and `dictionary`.
 A `dictionary` may contain scalars, other dictionaries, or a mixture of both.